developeravi0/RPS/README.md

 # Rock Paper Scissors
-Made a rock paper scissors game in python with just 45 lines of code
+Recreate the famous childhood game rock paper scissors in python with just 45 lines of code!